About the pilot projects Heading link

 Dalmina Arias, OTD, OTR/L, is a clinical assistant professor in the Department of Occupational Therapy in the College of Applied Health Sciences.
 Dr. Arias has a comprehensive background working with the aging population as an occupational therapist in inpatient, outpatient, and home settings.

 As an educator, Dr. Arias imparts knowledge on foundational occupational therapy concepts, payment systems, policy, advocacy, access, and program development.
-Committed to addressing health disparities, particularly among minoritized individuals from diverse racial/ethnic backgrounds, she engages in research endeavors that focus on evidence-informed health promotion interventions that employ culturally relevant and strengths-based approaches, thereby enhancing the delivery of healthcare services.
+Committed to improving healthcare outcomes, particularly for individuals facing systemic health challenges, she engages in research focused on evidence-based health promotion interventions that utilize practical and resource-focused approaches, thereby enhancing the delivery of healthcare services.

 Examining the Role of Transnationalism in Caregiving for Nigerian Immigrants with Dementia

-He identifies as a 1.5 generation Transnational Nigerian American.
-Born in Lagos, Nigeria, he immigrated to the United States at the age of 8, where he grew up in Chicago, Illinois.
 He received his undergraduate and doctorate degrees in community health from the University of Illinois at Urbana-Champaign.
 He continued his postdoctoral training at the University of Florida until 2018.
+A husband and father of three, he is also a very passionate Chicago sports fan.

 Dr. Julia Anglen Bauer studies how environmental exposures impact neurological outcomes across the life course.
 Her work spans investigating chemical exposures during pregnancy and child brain development, to mid-life exposures and risk of neurodegenerative diseases such as Alzheimer’s Disease and Related Dementias in later life.